drj11/drj11.github.io/2019-04-11/ibm-holocaust.md

 The book documents the rise of the punched card and its ability to record, sort, and tabulate data.
 Data about trains, data about inventory, data about people.
-IBM's rise and its increasing monopolisation of this technology forms some of the earlier material in the book.
+IBM's corresponding rise and
+its increasing monopolisation of this technology forms some of the earlier material in the book.

 Black's central thesis is that IBM were aiding the Nazi's in